 Background.
 This study was undertaken by the USACE Memphis District and the USACE Engineer Research and Development Center (ERDC) as an integral part of the Memphis Metropolitan Stormwater Project-North DeSoto Draft Integrated Feasibility Study with Environmental Impact Statement.
 The purpose of the assessment was to develop a stream condition assessment method that identified existing conditions within the watershed, detailed the major water resources problems and opportunities in the watershed, and recommended tools and a strategic course of action for achieving the desired conditions in the watershed.
-Paramount to assessment of the DeSoto County watersheds across various degrees of ecological impairment at different scales, a set of ecological models, the "Stream Condition Index" (SCI) were formulated, tested and refined to: 1) assess existing conditions; 2) identify the problems in the watershed; 3) prioritize stream segments for restoration; 4) recommend structural and non-structural restoration design; and 5) provide a numerical assessment of alternatives for planning purposes.
+Paramount to assessment of the DeSoto County watersheds across various degrees of ecological impairment at different scales, a set of ecological models, the "Stream Conditions; 2) identify the problems in the watershed; 3) prioritize stream segments for restoration; 4) recommend structural and non-structural restoration design; and 5) provide a numerical assessment of alternatives for planning purposes.
 The SCI is a visual, multi-metric assessment tool using metrics to characterize the hydrologic, geomorphic, water quality, plant habitat and animal habitat of a selected stream reach.